 Low light and pixel size

-12MP, as opposed to higher resolutions on the same sensor size, allows for larger individual pixels.
+As we mentioned before, 12MP cameras usually allow for larger individual pixels than super high-resolution sensors.
 The larger the pixel size, the more light each pixel can capture.
 A 12MP half-inch sensor would produce far cleaner low light shots than a 48MP half-inch sensor, given that every other variable is equal.
 Here’s an example of Auto Mode vs. 48MP mode on the Xiaomi Mi 9.
 The results are staggering!
 Just look at how much color information is lost when switching to 48MP mode, and the dynamic range falls through the floor.

 Pixel size, and therefore sensor size, is very important.
-It’s why we’ve seen Huawei use huge sensors compared to Samsung and Apple.
+It’s why we’ve seen phones like the Huawei Mate 40 Pro and Xiaomi Mi 11 Ultra use huge sensors compared to Google and Apple.
 It makes so much difference, especially in a small form factor such as a smartphone.
 Night Modes have been introduced to try and make up for the lack of sensor size, by taking multiple exposures and merging them together.
-These modes have helped low light images dramatically, but they aren’t a direct replacement for a large camera sensor.
+These modes have helped low light images dramatically, but they aren’t necessarily a direct replacement for a large camera sensor.

 12MP is enough, for now